Gabriel-Vlad/automated-file-organiser/README.md

 The program takes the user input, than parses it into a Config structure.
 After that, the function responsible for organizing the directory is called.
-It recursively traverses each directory and moves the files within in newly created directories with suggestive names, if they don't exist already, depending on their extensions.
+It recursively traverses each child directory and moves the files within in newly created directories with suggestive names, if they don't exist already, depending on their extensions.
 For seeing the names that this software uses for its directories please go to **src/organizer/constants.rs**.
 The moved files' paths are logged in the logger file chosen by the user within the input.
+This file will be automatically created if it does not exist.
-After a directory is fully traversed, if specified via an environment variable, the program performs a cleanup and removes it.
+After a directory is fully traversed it is considered empty, so, if specified via an environment variable, the program performs a cleanup and removes it.

 The software's folder contains an **example** directory that has a before and after test showing how the software works practically.